 - 2.6 Wandsworth has a number of social housing estates, particular in the more densely populated areas of Battersea and in some of the more deprived areas of Roehampton and Queenstown.
-In Wandsworth there are around 40 housing associations and, between them, they own over 9,000 affordable homes in the borough.
-Although social housing accounts for 20.3% of all properties in Wandsworth, there remains a need for low-cost rented products as there are some 8,800 households on the Wandsworth's Housing Register.
+In Wandsworth there are around 40 housing associations and, between them, they own over 9,000 11,000 affordable homes in the borough.
+Although s Social housing accounts for 20.3 19.3% of all properties in Wandsworth, and there remains an acute need for more social low-cost rented products as there are some 8,800 over 13,000 households on the Wandsworth's Housing Register.
 In terms of housing type, a large majority of the borough is comprised of terraced houses, flats, maisonettes or apartments. - 2.7 The median house price at the end of 2019 was £622,563 (2019 ONS House Price Statistics for Small Areas) which represents an increase of 77% since the end of 2009.
 House price increases have made access to housing for first time buyers increasingly difficult, creating a demand for smaller sized dwellings.
 Much of the demand for new homes has been met on vacant brownfield sites, including underutilised former employment land, where it has acted as the catalyst for the regeneration of these sites.
 However, there remains pressure on other functional employment land. - 2.8 The London Plan sets a target for Wandsworth of 19,500 additional homes to be provided over a ten-year period (2019/20 to 2028/29).
-This represents an annualised average target of 1,950 new homes per year a 7.5% increase over the 2015 London Plan target of 1,812, and a 70% increase over the 2011 London Plan target of 1,145.
+This represents an annualised average target of 1,950 new homes per year a 7.5% increase over the

+2015 London Plan target of 1,812, and a 70% increase over the 2011 London Plan target of 1,145.
 The London Plan also introduces a new requirement setting out that 4,140 of these units (414 per year) should be delivered from small sites to maximise regeneration of empty or poorly developed plots and to protect other valued areas, such as open spaces.